-Results: After speaking with the client, we were notified that backups can be restored from Windows and Sage Software.
-A test was successfully completed on both the platform and operating system during the month of February 2023.
+Results: After discussion with management, we were notified that back-ups are performed daily.
+Management also noted that backups can be restored from Windows and Sage Software.

 c) Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
 Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.